KRM7/gapp/docs/introduction.md

 ```

 When you run the algorithm, you might also want to specify a different limit for
-how many generations it should run for.
-You can do this either in the `solve` method
+the maximum number of generations that the GA can run for.
+You can do this either in the
-or just use the setter the GAs provide:
+`solve` method, or by using the setter the GAs provide:

 ```cpp
 GA.max_gen(1000); // run the GA for 1000 generations at most
 ```

 In addition to specifying the maximum number of generations, you can also specify
-an early-stop condition that will stop the run early if some condition is met.
+an early-stop condition that will stop the run earlier, when some specific condition is met.
-For example we could stop the run if the best fitness value of the population hasn't
+For example, we could stop the algorithm if the best fitness value in the population hasn't
 improved significantly for over 10 consecutive generations, and the mean fitness of the
 population has also not improved for 2 generations: